 - Your personal information (you can also ask for your personal information to be corrected if needs be)

 - Decision-making documents

-The government departments and agencies are obliged to allow access to and to publish information that is in the interest of the public (unless it falls under the exempt list) as this information is fundamentally owned by the public.
+The government departments and agencies are obliged to allow access to, and to publish, information that is in the interest of the public (unless it falls under the exempt list) as this information is in essence owned by the public.

 Exemptions are there:

 - To protect personal and business privacy (e.g. private contact information, trade secrets, documents affecting legal proceedings, etc.)

 - For national security reasons (e.g. the Australian Secret Intelligence Service is exempt)

 Disclosing certain kinds of sensitive information can be extremely harmful, and therefore, some agencies and types of documents are exempt from disclosure.

 There is sometimes a discretionary allowance, and the “public interest” test is used to decide, as government cannot escape scrutiny just because a poor decision might put them in a bad light.